avanc13/Medical-Imaging-AI-Project-/README.md

 ## Rapid tissue parameter mapping via random FLASH synthesis
 This project aims to estimate the quantitative tissue parameters (T2* and T1​ρ) from multi-echo FLASH MRI images using a deep learning model.
 We aim to train and evaluate several neural network architectures in supervised, unsupervised, and self-supervised settings.

-1. The `models`:Model architectures (U-Net variants) used across experiments.
+1. The `models` folder contains the model architectures (U-Net variants) used across experiments.
 This includes the networks used for parameter-map prediction (T2*, T1ρ) and any shared building blocks.
 2. The `scripts` folder contains scripts for preprocessing data, and training all the networks discussed in our report.
+3. The `dataloader` folder contains the code to load the data following the file structure of the training data.
+4. The `train` folder has the network implementations and training.
+The network numbers and architecture are detailed below.
+We have 4 networks:
 Network 1: self-supervised (predict params → synthesize echoes → reconstruction loss)

 Network 2: supervised-to-LS (train against least-squares parameter maps)